jukeliv/Copihue/README.md

 # Copihue
- Copihue is an open-source programming language made in Chile
+    Copihue is an open-source, statically typed programming language made in Chile with C++